Mobile App Growth Strategy That Actually Works

 The main issue with this framework is that it describes the order in which the user interacts with the mobile app, rather than how the company should prioritize the work.
 Focus too much on acquisition and you’ll end up with the leaking bucket problem!

-The 'Full Funnel' App Growth Strategy
+The ‘Full Funnel’ Mobile App Growth Strategy

-If I’m asked my opinion on the most effective app growth strategy, I always recommend the Full-Funnel Approach
+If I’m asked my opinion on the most effective app growth strategy, I always recommend the Full-Funnel Approach.

 Analyzing the user journey using existing data leads to one of two scenarios: